jfallmann/diffTF_Fork/docs/projectInfo.rst

 Change log
 ============================

+Version 1.1.4 (2018-08-09)
+    - minor, updated the checkParameterValidity.R script and the documentation (one package was not mentioned)

 Version 1.1.3 (2018-08-06)
     - minor, fixed a small issue in the Volcano plot (legends wrong and background color in the plot was not colored properly)